Mico1999/Task_Calendar/README.md

-# Getting Started with Create React App
+# React web app inspired by REACT YouTube tutorials.
+Users can add/delete tasks they need to fulfill in future.
+App uses JSon DB server to persist data and to make CRUD operations. (https://medium.com/codingthesmartway-com-blog/create-a-rest-api-with-json-server-36da8680136d)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).